raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     ...
 ```

 We can also make simple enumerations and find ways to compose them.
 We are going to use a very consistent style.
-Unless otherwise noted, we are going to work with the very simplest kind of generator, a geneator function that takes no arguments, like `anEnumerationOfIntegers` above.
+Unless otherwise noted, we are going to work with the very simplest kind of generator, a generator function that takes no arguments, like `anEnumerationOfIntegers` above.

-Sometimes, we want to paramaterize a generator.
+Sometimes, we want to parameterize a generator.
 Instead of writing a generator that takes parameters, we will consistently write functions that take parameters and return simple generators.
 So instead of writing timething like:

 ```javascript
 function * upTo (i, limit, by = 1) {